andrewalba/andrewalba.gihub.io/README.md

 I love everything about Full-Stack Web Development, Software Architecture, and AWS DevOps (even though I'm still a rookie).
 Let's code our way to the moon! 🚀

+## 💬 Go ahead

-### 💬 Go ahead, [ask me a question](https://github.com/andrewalba/andrewalba.github.io/discussions/categories/q-a) and let's see if I can impress you with my knowledge (or at least make you laugh with a silly answer).
+Feel free to[ask me a question](https://github.com/andrewalba/andrewalba.github.io/discussions/categories/q-a) and let's see if I can impress you with my knowledge (or at least make you laugh with a silly answer).

 ## So what about me?